-FileHold can be made even more productive by the addition of a document workflow and approval system to eliminate the paper processes.
+FileHold can be made even more productive by the addition of an electronic document workflow system to eliminate the paper processes.
 Workers save time and money by electronically moving documents around the workplace for review and approval.

 Organizations typically have a number of internal processes for tasks such as order processing, purchase requests, travel expenses, and so on.
-The workflow software module brings order to these independent processes in a transparent, dynamic, and robust fashion making it a key part of the document lifecycle.
+The electronic document workflow module brings order to these independent processes in a transparent, dynamic, and robust fashion making it a key part of the document lifecycle.

 The workflow engine streamlines the review and approval process of documents as they proceed through their lifecycle.
 In collaborative work environments, this labor intensive growth stage of the document is where the most time savings can be realized through the use of workflow.